trongnguyen24/Summarizerrrr/README.md

 ## 🎁 Free to Use

-- Powered by Google's Gemini API key (free tier with usage limits: tokens, requests/min).
+- Powered by various AI providers (e.g., Google Gemini, Ollama, Openrouter).
+- You can use your own API key for these providers.

 ## ✨ Key Features